Thomas E. Delahanty

-Thomas E. Delahanty (July 26, 1914 – February 4, 1985) was a justice of the Maine Supreme Judicial Court.
+Thomas Edward Delahanty (July 26, 1914 – February 4, 1985) was a justice of the Maine Supreme Judicial Court.
 He was appointed to the position on September 5, 1973 and later served as active retired from August 31, 1979 until his death.

 Early life and education

 Delahanty was the son of an Irish immigrant and working-class parents, Thomas and Agnes Culbert Delahanty.
 He was the third of five children and attended Lewiston High School where he excelled at baseball and football.
 He worked in local textile mills to earn money for law school.
 After getting an athletic scholarship to George Washington University, he earned a law degree from the Columbus School of Law.
 After an ulcer kept him out of the military during World War II, he became a special agent for the Federal Bureau of Investigation.